kaszklar/Predicting_Oscar_Nods/README.md

 ### Predicting Oscar Nods

 I worked on this project over the course of 2 weeks during my time at Metis data science bootcamp, summer 2018.
 In this project, I attempted to predict oscar nominations using poisson and ordinary least squares regression on data scraped from Box Office Mojo and The Numbers.
+You check out my blog post on it [here](https://kaszklar.github.io/oscar-nods/).

 #### Files